 \subsubsection{What is the absolute cluster mass scale?}

 Theory predicts the number of clusters as a function of their redshift and mass.
 Surveys detect clusters through their observable baryon signature such as their X-ray or SZE signal, or the optical richness.
-To obtain cosmological constraints from the cluster population, this signal must then be linked to the underlying mass.
-One must understand the probability that a cluster of a given mass is detected with a given value of the survey observable; in other words, the relationship between the observable and the mass, and the scatter about this relation.
+To obtain cosmological constraints from the cluster population, this signal must then be linked to the underlying mass; in other words, one must know the relation between the observable and the mass, and the scatter about this relation.
+One must also understand the probability that a cluster of a given mass is detected with a given value of the survey observable; the resulting selection function is a key element in the cosmological analysis of the cluster population.

 In the first \planck\ SZE cluster cosmology analysis, the SZE-mass scaling relation was derived from X‐ray observations and numerical simulations.
-They combined the $M_{500}$–-$Y_{X}$ relation obtained on a sample of relaxed cluster with masses derived from hydrostatic equilibrium (HE) equation \citet{arn10}, and the $Y_{\rm X}$–-$Y_{\rm SZ}$ relation calibrated on a subset of clusters from the cosmology sample \citep[][Appendix A]{pla13szcosmo}.
+They combined the $M_{500}$–-$Y_{X}$ relation obtained from a sample of relaxed clusters with masses derived from the hydrostatic equilibrium (HE) equation \citet{arn10}, and the $Y_{\rm X}$–-$Y_{\rm SZ}$ relation calibrated on a subset of clusters from the cosmology sample \citep[][Appendix A]{pla13szcosmo}.
 They introduced a mass bias parameter, $b$, to account for differences between the X-ray mass estimates and the true cluster halo mass: $M_\Delta = (1-b)\, M_{\Delta, {\rm true}}$.
-The factor $b$ encompasses all unknowns in our knowledge of the relationship between the X-ray mass and the true mass, such as can arise from observational effects such as instrumental calibration, or from cluster physics such as departure from HE or temperature structure in the ICM.
+The factor $b$ encompasses all unknowns with regard to the relationship between the X-ray mass and the true mass, such as can arise from observational effects such as instrumental calibration, or from cluster physics such as departure from HE or temperature structure in the ICM.